suprajaarthi/Java-basics/README.md

 Java basics

 - Filename should be as same as class name
-- To execute java Hello.java
+- To execute
+  - javac Hello.java
+  - java Hello